Feature Engineering with Regularity Structures: Summary and discussion

 \section{Summary and discussion}

+To summarise, we proposed a new \textit{model feature vector} (MFV) of a space-time signal that extends to multi-dimensional space the notion of a path signature.
+We further proposed two regression algorithms, which reveal that MFVs may contain important information about the underlying signal.

-To summarise, we performed Algorithm~\ref{alg:1} to both parabolic and hyperbolic equations with forcing and Algorithm~\ref{alg:4} to Burgers equation with varying initial conditions.
+We applied Algorithm~\ref{alg:1} to both parabolic and hyperbolic equations with forcing and Algorithm~\ref{alg:2} to Burgers' equation with varying initial conditions.
 We did an elementary comparison of our algorithms with other methods.
-We compared the performance of Algorithm~\ref{alg:1} for the parabolic equation with multiplicative forcing against several off-the-shelf methods and found a large advantage in favour of Algorithm~\ref{alg:1} (see Remark~\ref{rem:off-the-shelf}).
-We further compared Algorithm~\ref{alg:4} for the Burgers' equation against a version of PDE-FIND~\cite{PDE-FIND} and a naive Euler regression (see Section~\ref{subsubsec:comparison}), and again found an advantage in favour of Algorithm~\ref{alg:4}.
-This advantage moreover persisted when noise was added.
-We believe the success of Algorithm~\ref{alg:4} in this experiment is due to the smoothing properties of the heat operator, which provides considerable robustness.
+We compared the performance of Algorithm~\ref{alg:1} for the parabolic equation with multiplicative forcing against several off-the-shelf methods and found a large advantage in favour of Algorithm~\ref{alg:1}.
+We further compared Algorithm~\ref{alg:2} for the Burgers' equation against a version of PDE-FIND~\cite{PDE-FIND} (see Section~\ref{subsubsec:comparison}).
+The two methods were comparable (with PDE-FIND showing a minor advantage) on noiseless and small noise data, while Algorithm~\ref{alg:2} showed an advantage over PDE-FIND with larger noise data.
+We believe the success of Algorithm~\ref{alg:2} in this experiment is due to the smoothing properties of the heat operator, which provides considerable robustness.

 In terms of the hyperparameters, the experiments with Algorithm~\ref{alg:1} in Sections~\ref{sec:Parabolic} and~\ref{sec:Wave} show that increasing the height of the model gives better predictability.
-We also found in Section~\ref{sec:numerics_Burgers} that one can effectively estimate the viscosity parameter $\nu>0$ from the data at the expense of increasing the error from $0.36\%$ to $0.62\%$.
-These experiments demonstrate a potential for the use of models as features for learning PDEs.
-A more systematic comparison of our algorithms with other methods as well as the effect of hyperparameters is left for future work.
+We also found in Section~\ref{sec:numerics_Burgers} that one can effectively estimate the viscosity parameter $\nu>0$ at no expense in the error.
+These experiments demonstrate a potential for the use of MFVs as features for learning PDEs.
+A more systematic comparison of our algorithms with other methods as well as analysis of the effect of hyperparameters is left for future work.

 We conclude by discussing several other directions in which this work could be extended. \begin{itemize} \item \textbf{Beyond PDEs.} An important next step is to investigate the use of models as features in learning algorithms in contexts beyond PDEs.
 We believe that natural directions to investigate include analysis of meteorological data~\cite{weather,CHEN201852}, image and remote sensing recognition~\cite{CIFAR-100,RSSCN7}, and applications to fluid dynamics~\cite{fluid_review,ling_kurzawski_templeton_2016}.
+Such extensions would parallel the current use of signatures in data science well beyond the scope of ODEs.